julienbrg/fireside-hacks/README.md

 # Fireside Hacks

-Invite all Web3 apps to burn UBI tokens.
+Invite all Web3 apps to buy and burn UBI tokens.

 ## Install